NieuwlandGeo/SLDReader/README.md

 The use of a Geometry element to point to a different geometry property on a feature to use for styling is not supported.

-### Function elements

-The use of Function expressions is not supported.

 ### Filter comparisons

 The SLDReader library supports the following operators inside Filter elements: